oarkflow/migrate/README.md

 - **migration:reset:** Resets migrations by rolling back all applied migrations.
 - **migration:validate:** Validates the applied migration history against the migration files.
 - **db:seed:** Runs seed files to populate tables, with optional truncation.
+- **history:** Report on entire changes on an object across all migrations.

 ## Effectiveness
 - **Reliability:** Ensures migrations are applied safely using checksum comparison and transactional operations.